 - Natural Preservation Areas

+- Parks and Recreation Facilities

 - Pedestrian and Bicycle Trails

 - Tourism-Related Uses

-Areas designated as Suburban Federal Battlefield Lands may be located within any zoning district, provided that the historic character of these areas is maintained.
+Areas designated as Parks and Conserved Lands may be located within any zoning district, provided that the historic and/or natural character of these areas is maintained.

-Project Framework Project Size Not Applicable Residential Densities No Residential Uses Recommended Mix of Uses These areas are only applied to lands owned by the federal government.
-Uses should support tourism, recreation, and interpretation of critical cultural resources.
+Project Framework Project Size Not Applicable Residential Densities No New Residential Uses Recommended Mix of Uses Uses should support tourism, recreation, and interpretation of critical cultural resources.
 Utilities and Infrastructure Design any infrastructure that crosses these areas to minimize disturbance to critical cultural and environmental resources.
-Community Character Landscaping and Buffers Preserve existing vegetation to greatest extent practicable.
+Community Character Building Design Design buildings at a scale and with architectural features that reflect the character of the surrounding area.
+Avoid long, monotonous facades.
+Windows, wall offsets, awnings, charges in color and material charges in reaffine and other changes in color and material, changes in roofline, and other architectural features should be used to visually break long facades.
+Landscaping and Buffers Preserve existing vegetation to the greatest extent practicable.
 Maintain and enhance riparian buffers to protect water quality.
-Maintain buffers along adjacent roadways to protect viewsheds.
+Maintain buffers along adjacent roadways to protect viewsheds (where appropriate).
 Transportation Access and Circulation Design any new roads that cross these areas to minimize disturbance to critical cultural and environmental resources and reflect the historic character of the surrounding area.